vinitshahdeo/newrelic-to-postman/README.md

 # newrelic-to-postman

-An Express app to convert New Relic transactions to Open API definiton or Postman collection.
+An Express app to convert New Relic transactions to Open API definition or Postman collection.

 ## Local Development